Extending Knot Polynomials of Braided Hopf Algebras to Links: Link invariants from the Reshetikhin--Turaev functor

-It is easy to see that the operator-valued RT invariants of two conjugate enhanced $R$-matrices are conjugate, and hence if one satisfies \eqref{item:P1} and \eqref{item:P2}, so does the other, and the consequently two link invariants are equal.
+It is easy to see that the operator-valued RT invariants of two conjugate enhanced $R$-matrices are conjugate, and hence if one satisfies \eqref{item:P1} and \eqref{item:P2}, so does the other, and the two associated link invariants are equal.
 But equality of link invariants is also implied by a weaker version of conjugacy for $R$-matrices, a fact that should be better-known.